smartdevicelink/sdl_hmi_integration_guidelines/docs/Navigation/UnsubscribeWayPoints/index.md

 ### Request

 !!!
 MUST
-Stop sending waypoint updates to SDL
+1. Stop sending waypoint updates to SDL.
+2. Send `BC.OnResetTimeout` notification to SDL to reset the timeout in case HMI needs more time to process the request.
 !!!

 #### Parameters